-The Company holds bank accounts with both BOS and an external provider.
+The Company holds bank accounts with both an external provider and BOS.
 These accounts are held in the Company's name and meet the definition of cash and cash equivalents.
 The use of certain accounts is restricted by a detailed priority of payments set out in the Programme Documentation.
 The cash can only be used to meet certain specific liabilities and is not available to be used with discretion.

-These bank accounts are classified within "loans and receivables" in accordance with IAS 39.
+The bank accounts are classified within "loans and receivables" in accordance with IAS 39.
 The initial measurement is at fair value.
 Subsequent measurement is at amortised cost with revenue being recognised using the effective interest method.
+The discount on the GIC arising on initial recognition is being amortised over the expected life of the mortgages and Notes.